 CMS removes SDoH reporting in OPPS CY 26 Final rule

-In the CY 2026 OPPS/ASC Final Rule, the Centers for Medicare & Medicaid Services (CMS) formally finalized the removal the Screening for Social Drivers of Health and Screen Positive Rate for Social Drivers measures from the Hospital Outpatient Quality Reporting (OQR), Rural Emergency Hospital Quality Reporting (REHQR), and Ambulatory Surgical Center Quality Reporting (ASCQR) programs.
+In the CY 2026 OPPS/ASC Final Rule, the Centers for Medicare & Medicaid Services (CMS) formally finalized the removal of the Screening for Social Drivers of Health and Screen Positive Rate for Social Drivers measures from the Hospital Outpatient Quality Reporting (OQR), Rural Emergency Hospital Quality Reporting (REHQR), and Ambulatory Surgical Center Quality Reporting (ASCQR) programs.

 Although this was not a surprise, based on the previous rulings, it is helpful to comb through the comments and responses to gain an understanding of why changes were made and what should be anticipated for future CMS changes related to quality reporting for health and wellbeing.